 It’s not what you know but who you know.

 Networking events allow you to mingle with a diverse group of industry leaders and professionals who share the same interests and hobbies as yourselves.
+Or with completely different views that you have to listen to for 20 minutes because you are too polite to excuse yourself.

 These events, given your communication skills, can be extremely time efficient.
 You can make more progress without the need of ping-pong messaging on social media.